irods/irods_rule_engine_plugin_audit_amqp/README.md

 This C++ plugin provides the iRODS platform a rule engine that emits a single AMQP message to the configured topic for every policy enforcement point (PEP) encountered by the iRODS server.

+# Dependencies

+These dependency package names are from the [iRODS APT repository](https://packages.irods.org/); package names for YUM and Zypper should be similar.

+* `irods-dev`
+* `irods-runtime`
+* `irods-externals-cmake3.11.4-0`
+* `irods-externals-qpid-with-proton0.34-0`

 # Build

-Building the iRODS Audit Rule Engine Plugin requires iRODS 4.2.2 (http://github.com/irods/irods).
+Building the iRODS Audit Rule Engine Plugin requires iRODS 4.2.4 (http://github.com/irods/irods).

 This plugin requires the iRODS development and runtime packages to be installed on the build machine.